-The doing of Digital PR
+Doing Digital PR

 Bear in mind that digital public relations is public relations, done mostly online.
 As such, while digital PR helps build your brand and builds links to your website, the hub of your digital PR efforts is what you publish, and your website is the hub of these efforts.

-While building your brand includes building your SEO profile, building your SEO profile has not typically included a focus on building your brand.
+And while building your brand includes building your SEO profile, building your SEO profile has not typically included a focus on building your brand.